MCP-Mirror/hanweg_mcp-pdf-tools/README.md

-# WORK IN PROGRESS - USE WITH CAUTION - Windows
+# WORK IN PROGRESS - USE WITH CAUTION - Windows:

 # MCP PDF Tools Server